-The camera supports Regional People Queuing-Up, Waiting Time Detection and Real-time Upload.
+The camera supports Regional People Queuing-Up and Waiting Time Detection.
 Check checkbox to enable the desired function.

-Regional People Queuing-Up: the function detects and calculates queuing-up persons in defined regions, and trigger alarms when the alarm threshold condition and the alarm trigger are both met.
+Regional People Queuing-Up: the function detects and calculates queuing-up persons in defined regions, and trigger alarms when the people number exceeds the set thresholds.

-Waiting Time Detection: the function detects and calculates the waiting time of each person that enters the detection area, and trigger alarms when the alarm threshold condition and the alarm trigger are both met.
+Waiting Time Detection: the function detects and calculates the waiting time of each person that enters the detection area, and trigger alarms when waiting time exceeds the set thresholds.